These black hole investigations are important cosmologically because

 mergers.
 The same computational description will also apply to stellar-mass

-black hole systems, which may be the strongest signals first detected in
+black hole systems, which may be the strongest signals first detected

 the (ground based) LIGO detector, which is currently under construction.